Lower bounding the MaxCut of high girth 3-regular graphs using the QAOA: MaxCut Comparisons

 The results of Cs{\'o}ka et al \cite{csoka2015invariant} and Gamarnik and Li \cite{gamarnik2018max} imply that the limit as $g$ goes to infinity of $M_g$ is greater than or equal to 0.912.
 (These methods could in principle be used to find bounds on $M_g$ for finite $g$, but as far as we know this has not been done.)
 Our numerical techniques are stretched to the limit at $p$ of $17$ and we do not have an analytic way of taking $p$ to infinity.
 See Fig.~\ref{fig:QAOACutFraction} where we plot $\tilde{c}_{\rm edge}$ versus $1/p$ and also show the target of 0.912.
 The reader can decide if we pass this target as $p$ increases, an empirical question left for future computations.

 The graphs which we have considered have large girth and every edge sits in a tree neighborhood.
 We can ask about large random 3-regular graphs where almost all edges sit in tree neighborhoods.
 Such graphs have an order unity number of triangles, squares, pentagons, or any cycle of constant length, which means that they are not strictly large girth.
 However, since there are so few short cycles, any lower bound on $M_g$ for any $g$ is a lower bound on the cut fraction of a typical large random 3-regular graph \cite{gamarnik2018max}.
 Furthermore the QAOA at level $p$ achieves cut fraction $\tilde{c}_{\rm edge}(p)$ on these graphs.
-There is an upper bound on the cut fraction of typical large random 3-regular graphs of 0.9351, described in Ref.~\cite{kardovs2012maximum} and shown by Hladky and McKay \cite{hladky2006structural, mckay1982maximum}.
-Therefore the QAOA cut fraction $\tilde{c}_{\rm edge}(p)$ cannot exceed 0.9351 even as $p \to \infty$.
+There is an upper bound on the cut fraction of typical large random 3-regular graphs of 0.9239~\cite{harangi2025rsb}, building on Refs.~\cite{coja2022ising, zdeborova2010conjecture, kardovs2012maximum,mckay1982maximum}.
+Therefore the QAOA cut fraction $\tilde{c}_{\rm edge}(p)$ cannot exceed 0.9239 even as $p \to \infty$.
 This value is shown in Fig.~\ref{fig:QAOACutFraction}.